 Tawney's work has been written about extensively.
 Key monographs and publications include Lenore Tawney: Signs on the Wind with text by Holland Cotter (Pomegranate Communications, 2002); Women's Work: Textile Art from the Bauhaus with text by Sigrid Wortmann Weltge, (Chronicle Books, 1993) and Lenore Tawney (Rizzoli, 1990), published in conjunction with Lenore Tawney: A Retrospective at the American Craft Museum, 1990.

-Tawney's importance has been recognised in recent major group exhibitions including Between Land and Sea: Artists of the Coenties Slip, Menil Collection, Houston, TX (2017); Making Space: Women Artists and Postwar Abstraction, Museum of Modern Art, New York, NY (2017); Thread Lines, The Drawing Center, New York, NY (2014); Fiber Sculpture 1960-Present, The Institute of Contemporary Art, Boston, MA (2014) (national tour) and Art & Textiles: Fabric as Material and Concept in Modern Art from Klimt to the Present, Kunstmuseum Wolfsburg, Germany (2013).
+Tawney's importance has been recognised in recent major group exhibitions including Weaving Beyond the Bauhaus, Art Institute of Chicago, Chicago (2019); Materials and Objects: Beyond Craft, Tate Modern, London (2018); Art Between Land and Sea: Artists of the Coenties Slip, Menil Collection, Houston (2017); Making Space: Women Artists and Postwar Abstraction, Museum of Modern Art, New York (2017); Thread Lines, The Drawing Center, New York (2014); Fiber Sculpture 1960-Present, The Institute of Contemporary Art, Boston (2014) (national tour) and Art & Textiles: Fabric as Material and Concept in Modern Art from Klimt to the Present, Kunstmuseum Wolfsburg, Germany (2013).

 Tawney's work is represented in the permanent collections of the Art Institute of Chicago, Chicago, IL; Menil Collection, Houston, TX; Metropolitan Museum of Art, New York, NY; Museum of Modern Art, New York, NY; Tate Modern, London and the Whitney Museum of American Art, New York, NY, among others.